seednft/seednft/README.md

 Plant the seed of Cardano metaverse.

-Numbers are the foundation of the universe, seed nft provides fairly minted natural numbers, which could be the seed number for a lot of ecosystem projects.
+Numbers are the foundation of the universe, seed nft provides fair-minted natural numbers, which could be the seed number for lots of use cases.

-The numbers are generated sequentially, starting from zero, unlimited supply, and zero cost.
+The numbers are generated sequentially starting from zero with unlimited supply and no cost (other than the gas).

 ## Contract